 European ceramics were, not surprisingly, few in number at Camden.
 Most notable was a

-Bartman-style Rhenish brown stoneware jug broken into 38 sherds.
+Bartman-style Rhenish brown stoneware jug broken into 38 fragments.
 There are also two

 fragments from a Rhenish blue and gray stoneware mug.
 The 16 tin-glazed earthenware

-galley pot and one rim fragment appears to be part of a small plate.
-Those sherds which
+galley pot and one rim fragment appears to have been part of a small plate.
+Those fragments which

 retained glaze were plain or decorated with blue bands.
-Several sherds were burned.
+Several fragments were burned.
 Six

 pieces of green lead-glazed red coarse earthenware were recovered.
 Some appeared to be